argonne-lcf/user-guides/docs/polaris/data-science-workflows/frameworks/pytorch.md

 2. Horovod and DDP work best when you limit the visible devices to only one GPU.
 Note that if you import `mpi4py` or `horovod`, and then do something like `os.environ["CUDA_VISIBLE_DEVICES"] = hvd.local_rank()`, it may not actually work!
 You must set the `CUDA_VISIBLE_DEVICES` environment variable prior to doing `MPI.COMM_WORLD.init()`, which is done in `horovod.init()` as well as implicitly in `from mpi4py import MPI`.
 On Polaris specifically, you can use the environment variable `PMI_LOCAL_RANK` (as well as `PMI_LOCAL_SIZE`) to learn information about the node-local MPI ranks.

+### DeepSpeed

+DeepSpeed is also available and usable on Polaris.
+For more information, please see the [DeepSpeed](../deepspeed.md) documentation directly.

 ## PyTorch Dataloaders

 ## TODO

+More information about PyTorch Dataloaders is coming soon.
+Meanwhile, please note there is a bug that causes a hang when using pytorch data loaders + distributed training (horovod, DDP, etc).
+To workaround this, Nvidia recommends setting `num_workers=0` in the dataloader configuration.